MunaZekia/PWA-Text-Editor/01-Class-Content/11-Express/01-Activities/10-Stu_Static-Assets/README.md

 ## Acceptance Criteria

 * It's done when I have set up middleware to serve all static files in Express.js.
+// A request handler with access to the application's request-response cycle

 * It's done when I have used the `express.static()` method to declare the root directory to serve assets from.